Search Menu

 Pembroke Welsh Corgi holding a slipper in its mouth.

-Then one Sunday morning at 6 a.m., you wake up as usual and take your dog out for their morning walk.
-After hooking them up to the leash and pouring yourself a big cup of coffee, you walk outside and stand in the middle of your front yard, still wearing your pajamas and slippers.
+It took months of patience and diligence, but you finally have a trained dog.
+Then one morning, you wake up as usual and take your dog out for their morning walk.
+After hooking them up to the leash, you head outside.
 Suddenly you feel the sensation of flying, followed by the sensation of falling, and the sensation of pain.

 The good news is that everyone has been there, in some way or another.
-But why do trained dogs go off the rails?
+But why do trained dogs suddenly go off the rails?
 These are common training sabotages that most owners will encounter at some point.

-Like humans, dogs experience a defiant adolescent phase—more specifically, the age from 5 months through 18 months.
-Not all dogs go through this, and some go through it for only a month.
-Others will be in that “I know better than you” age for a long time.
 But during this time, you should expect to see some sort of rebellion in your dog, no matter how small that rebellion may be.
 By teaching new commands clearly and staying consistent, you can minimize the effects of adolescence on your training.
-For instance, “Come” today cannot be “Commere” tomorrow and “Get Over Here Right Now” the next day.
+For instance, “come” today cannot be “come here” tomorrow and “get over here” the next day.

 Communication Breakdown

-Another reason that training breaks down is that you haven’t trained thoroughly enough so that your dog completely understands the criteria for each command.
-Your dog comes to you when you call them in your living room when the two of you are alone?
-Well, unless you live on a deserted island, that’s not good enough.
-And if that’s the only time your dog comes to you, will you really be that shocked when he goes racing after another dog and doesn’t return when you call?
+Training may also break down if you haven’t trained thoroughly enough so that your dog completely understands the criteria for each command.
+It’s not enough if the dog comes to you when you call them in your living room when the two of you are alone.
+And if that’s the only time your dog comes to you, you probably won’t be that shocked when they go racing after another dog and don’t return when you call.

 I have students who are frustrated that their dog won’t come the first time they call, yet will admit (grudgingly) they always say the command about five times before they get up to enforce it.
 That’s not fair to the dog.
 When you’re setting up a training session, make sure your dog understands all the ins and outs of the commands.
-For example, with the “Come” command, ask yourself if your dog understands:
+For example, with the “come” command, ask yourself if your dog understands:

 • What they should do exactly (run to you and sit in front of you)